 How to measure a sofa for a slipcover

-Measure outside width, outside depth, outside height, plus inside seat width, seat depth, seat height, and arm height.
-Slipcovers fail when arms are taller/wider than expected or when cushions are unusually thick.
+Measure outside width, outside depth, outside height, inside seat width, seat depth, seat height, and arm height.
+Slipcovers usually fail at the arms, the back shape, or unusually thick cushions.

 How to measure a sectional the right way